-What to Look for When Choosing Classes
+What to Look for When Choosing College Classes

 Okay, so, picking classes is super important.
 This isn’t high school where you have like five courses to choose from that are taught by the same instructors every year.
 More likely, you have nearly one hundred majors to choose from which you have reasonably narrowed down to a few based on your interests.
 You are still debating between these, but you really can’t decide until you take some more coursework.
+Here are our top tips for choosing college classes.

 First thing, make sure to meet with your college advisor to set a schedule for the coming years.
 You will have lower-division coursework to take which will be pre-requisites for your upper-division courses, and you will also have college requirements that are more geared towards general education.
 Even if you are still debating between majors with quite different pre-requisites, there should be some space to overlap required electives with potential upper-division major pre-requisites, so be smart.
 An all-too-common mistake is of not planning ahead, then having to stay an extra year because a single pre-requisite set you back a semester from taking several other required courses or because you missed a required course that is offered only once during the entire year.
 Even if you think you’re on track, some required classes at your school may only be offered once a semester so it’s key to plan ahead and take them when they are available.